tmg0/oxrun/README.md

 ## Feature

-🚀 Super fast typescript parser
+🚀 Super fast typescript transformer by [oxc](https://github.com/oxc-project/oxc)

-🥞 Run ts / esm with a single command
+🧭 Run ts with a single command

 🙅 No installation required

+👜 Import ts in js as a module

 ## Usage